AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 1. On the top-right corner of the page, click **[!UICONTROL Save]**.

-#### Add HTML link in the activity module
+#### Add HTML link in the Activity Module

 Authors can add HTML links in the activity module and set the completion criteria.
-To add an HTML link and set completion criteria, follow these steps:
+To add an HTML link and set a completion criteria, follow these steps:

 1. In the author app, select **[!UICONTROL Create Courses]** on the home page.
 1. In the **[!UICONTROL Course Catalog]** screen, select **[!UICONTROL Add]**.